chenyangkang/stemflow/docs/A_brief_introduction/A_brief_introduction.md

 Technically, stemflow is positioned as a user-friendly python package to meet the need of general application of modeling spatio-temporal large datasets.
 Scikit-learn style object-oriented modeling pipeline enables concise model construction with compact parameterization at the user end, while the rest of the modeling procedures are carried out under the hood.
 Once the fitting method is called, the model class recursively splits the input training data into smaller spatio-temporal grids (called stixels) using QuadTree algorithm.
 For each of the stixels, a base model is trained only using data falls into that stixel.
 Stixels are then aggregated and constitute an ensemble.
 In the prediction phase, stemflow queries stixels for the input data according to their spatial and temporal index, followed by corresponding base model prediction.
 Finally, prediction results are aggregated across ensembles to generate robust estimations (see [Fink et al., 2013](https://ojs.aaai.org/index.php/AAAI/article/view/8484) and stemflow documentation for details).

+## Know your goal

+`stemflow` supports different types of tabular data modeling tasks, including

+- Binary classification
+- Regression
+- Hurdle regression (first classify then regress on the positive part) for zero-inflated data

+If you are not familiar with these tasks and concepts, see [Tips for different tasks](https://chenyangkang.github.io/stemflow/Tips/Tips_for_different_tasks.html)

 ## Choosing the model framework

 In the [demo](https://chenyangkang.github.io/stemflow/Examples/01.AdaSTEM_demo.html), we use `a two-step hurdle model` as "base model" (see more information about `hurdle` model [here](https://chenyangkang.github.io/stemflow/Tips/Tips_for_different_tasks.html)), with XGBoostClassifier for binary occurrence modeling and XGBoostRegressor for abundance modeling.
 If the task is to predict abundance, there are two ways to leverage the hurdle model.